Jeadie/Jeadie.github.io/reading.md

  - Homage to Catalonia by George Orwell
  - Across the River and into the Trees by Ernest Hemingway
  - Our Mathematical Universe by Max Tegmark
+ - Animal Farm by George Orwell
+ - In Patagonia by Bruce Chatwin

 ### In 2019:
 - Meditations by Marcus Arelius